Rad-wane/FreeCodeCamp-certification-projects/Time calculator/README.md

 ### Example :

 Below are some examples of different cases the function should handle.
-Pay close attention to the spacing and punctuation of the results.
 ```py
 add_time("3:00 PM", "3:10")
 # Returns: 6:10 PM